Srg213/crypto_bot/README.md

 ### Telegram Channel
 I have created bot on telegram (https://telegram.me/Crypto_alerts1_bot).
 Download telegram app before using the bot.

 Images-

 <img src="https://github.com/Srg213/crypto_bot/blob/main/Images/Crypto_bot%20Telegram.jpeg" width="275"/>
 <br>
 <img src="https://github.com/Srg213/crypto_bot/blob/main/Images/alert_request.jpeg" width="275"/>

+## Azure Service
+The bot is created using Bot Framework SDK and deployed on Azure Bot Service.
+Following Packages are used- botbuilder-core, asyncio, cookiecutter, aionhttp.
+The bot is tested on Bot Framework Emulator.
+The bot is deployed in new resource group using ARM Template.
+It is deployed using a new app service plan and web app.
+The deployment commands are mentioned in [this file](https://github.com/Srg213/crypto_bot/blob/main/azurecommands.bat).

 ## Prerequisites